pingcap/tidb-operator/marketplace/gcp/tidb-operator/README.md

-# TODO

-* agent secret
-* storage class

 First you can modify configuration values.

 * schema.yaml: don't modify this, use parameters to override it as shown below
 * chart/tidb-mp/values.yaml:
   * Note that you can override any tidb-operator or tidb-cluster configuration value

-TODO: review this once we have a Marketplace image published.
-In particular, set REPO in ./scripts/install

 ``` bash
 # Install the k8s application CRD into your cluster